Serving all people by providing personalized health and wellness through exemplary care, education and research.

 You should see your provider again in 2 to 3 weeks.
 By this time, symptoms should have improved.
 An infection that lasts longer may mean you have a more serious problem.

 Avoid tobacco smoke.
 If you smoke, quit.
 Stay away from smoky places.
 Ask friends and family not to smoke around you, or in your home or car.

-Wash hands often.
+Wash your hands often.
 This helps reduce the chance of picking up viruses that cause colds and flu.

-Symptoms worsen, or new symptoms develop.
+Symptoms worsen, or you have new symptoms

-Breathing problems worsen or become severe.
+Breathing problems worsen or become severe

-Copyright © 2013 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR